All these illnesses are caused by viruses

 The flu can also be mild.
 Usually, though, kids with the flu feel worse than if

-miserable and tired and don't have much of an appetite.
-Some kids even have belly
+and don't have much of an appetite.
+Some kids even have belly pain, nausea, vomiting,

 A doctor can check if someone has the flu by doing a test that looks for the flu

-better at home with plenty of liquids, rest, and comfort.
-In some cases, a doctor
+at home with plenty of liquids, rest, and comfort.
+In some cases, a doctor might

-might prescribe an antiviral medicine to lessen the symptoms and shorten the illness.
+prescribe an antiviral medicine to lessen the symptoms and shorten the illness.
+Some

 Many cases of the flu can be prevented by getting a flu